lhindman/cs121-lab08-1/README.md

 <img src="images/triangle-calculator-screenshot.png" alt="Triangle Calculator Screenshot" width="350">

-+ **JButton:** You must include a JButton that will calculate the area based upon the values entered for each side in the JTextFields.
++ **JButton:** Include a JButton that will calculate the area based upon the values entered for each side in the JTextFields.
 See the error handling section below for how to address unexpected values.
-+ **JTextField(s):** You must include JTextFields that will allow the user to specify the lengths of the sides (a, b and c).
++ **JTextField(s):** Include JTextFields that will allow the user to specify the lengths of the sides (a, b and c).
 These values should be parsed using Double.parseDouble().
-+ **JLabel(s):** You must include JLabels to take each JTextField to identify sides a, b and c.
++ **JLabel(s):** Include JLabels to take each JTextField to identify sides a, b and c.
-+ **JLabel:** You must include a JLabel that includes the tagged value for area
++ **JLabel:** Include a JLabel that includes the tagged value for area

 ### Error Handling
 - When the Calculate JButton is pressed or when enter is pressed in the JTextField, it will read the current values from the radius JTextField.
 If the user specified a non-numerical value for the volume, you should catch the NumberFormatException and display a JOptionPane with the message "Please enter numbers only!".